CraftAcademyLabs/ca_course/first_deploy/first_deploy.md

 ** Note: *The following walk-through inspired by the step-by-step guide you can find on https://pages.github.com/* **

 All of us are using GitHub for storage of our code in the cloud and for collaboration.
-If you still don't have a GitHub account - then you should definitely [head over to their site](https://github.com) and do it ASAP.
+If you still don't have a GitHub account - then you should definitely head over to their site and [set up an account ASAP](https://github.com).

 One of the many features of GitHub offers is the possibility of to create web sites for users and projects.
 We'll take advantage of that feature to publish a personal web site.